Politicians and union executives gathered in front

 all New Yorkers.

-who are trying to make ends meet in this difficult economy, but also hurts New York state
+who are trying to make ends meet in this difficult economy, but also hurts

-taxpayers,” said state Sen. Diane Savino, who is a sponsor of the bill, along
+taxpayers, said state Sen. Diane Savino, who is a sponsor of the bill, along

 with state Rep. Carl Heastie.
-The bill amends New York labor law by increasing penalties
+The bill amends

 for wage law violations, such as failure to pay minimum wage and overtime, and